fp-tower/blog/content/2021-01-21-monocle-3-roadmap.md

 *Planned for M1*

 In Monocle 2, each optics have several compose functions such as `composeLens`, `composePrism`, `composeOptional` (see full table).
 This causes two problems:
-1. Verbose optics composition, `address composeOptional index(“home”) composeLens postcode`.
+1. Verbose optics composition, `address composeOptional index("home") composeLens postcode`.
 Here, more than half of the code consists of composeX methods.
 1. Users need to know that `index` is an `Optional` while `postcode` is a `Lens`.

 Additionally, optics composition works very much like function composition; if you have an `Optic[A, B]` and `Optic[B, C]`, you can compose them to get an `Optic[A, C]`.
 However, in the example below, you will notice that the order of type parameters in `Optic#compose` is more similar to the `andThen` method of `Function1` than to `compose`.